ghidora77/GEE_Labs_Website/docs/Lab_04.md

 Print the confusion matrix and expand the object to inspect the matrix.
 The entries represent the number of pixels.
 Items on the diagonal represent correct classification and items off the diagonal are misclassifications, where the class in row *i* is classified as column *j*

-So there are a total of 640 pixels of water in the test sample - of these 640 pixels, 1 pixel was miscalculated as bare land, and 0 pixels were miscalculated as vegetation.
+There are a total of 640 pixels of water in the test sample - of these 640 pixels, 1 pixel was miscalculated as bare land, and 0 pixels were miscalculated as vegetation.
 You can get basic descriptive statistics from the confusion matrix, along with consumers / producers accuracy, which are built-in functions that are calculated from a confusion matrix.
 The [documentation](https://developers.google.com/earth-engine/apidocs/ee-confusionmatrix) of working with confusion matrices contains some interesting information and extensions.

 ![Confusion Matrix](im/im_04_03.png)

 You can test different classifiers by replacing CART with some other classifier of interest.
-Also note that as a result of the randomness in the partition, you may get different results from different runs.
+Also note that because of the randomness in the partition, you may get different results from different runs.

 ```javascript
 var trainingTesting = classifierTraining.randomColumn();